BardicDefense/purple-hack/README.md

 Requires a Perception ability check, with the difficulty based on how well-concealed the door is.
-During cautious exploration, this is a group check made automatically by the referee in secret for each secret door within 10'.
+During cautious exploration, this is a group check made automatically by the referee in secret with a -2 penalty for each secret door within 10'.

 A character can also actively search a 10' square area for secret doors.
 This takes one turn; more than one person cannot search the same area at the same time.

-Spotting the average secret door during cautious exploration incurs a -2 penalty on the roll (i.e. a 1-in-6 chance), but no penalty via an active search (i.e. a 3-in-6 chance).
-Finding one does not necessarily reveal how it opens.
+Finding a secret door does not necessarily reveal how it opens.
 Describing narratively how one is searching might bypass the Perception check if the searching technique would logically reveal the door.